auth0/docs/articles/multifactor-authentication/index.md

 ## Recovery methods

-With most MFA factors, upon signup, the end user will be given a recovery code which should be noted, and kept secret.
-They will need this code to login if they do not have their device or are temporarily unable to use their normal MFA.
-If they have lost their recovery code and device, you will need to [reset the user's MFA](/multifactor-authentication/reset-user).
+With most MFA factors, upon signup, the end user will be given a recovery code which should be noted and kept secret.
+They will enter this code, after their username and password, to login if they do not have their device or are temporarily unable to use their normal MFA.

 ![MFA Recovery Code](/media/articles/multifactor-authentication/recovery-code.png)

 ::: note
 If a recovery code is used, a new recovery code will be provided at that time.
 :::

+If they have lost their recovery code and device, you will need to [reset the user's MFA](/multifactor-authentication/reset-user).

 ## Troubleshooting